 The result of the reservation system will be a more enjoyable experience for both residents and visitors since the space is shared with fewer people at a time.
-While this approach will require advance planning for visitors, the advantage is that the reservation system allows people to plan their visits and experience the peacefulness that this place offers (before it got discovered).
-The benefit to the community, particularly to the residents of the villages surrounding Pololū, is that it alleviates the overwhelming impacts of large crowds on traffic and the tranquil surroundings and reduces impacts to resources.
+While this approach will require advance planning for visitors, the advantage is that the reservation system allows people to plan their visits and experience the peacefulness that this place offers.
+The benefit to the community, particularly to the residents of the villages surrounding Pololū, is that it alleviates the overwhelming impacts of large crowds on traffic and the tranquil surroundings and reduces impacts on resources.
 Revenue generated from the parking reservation system could be utilized to supplement funding for the protection and restoration of resources at Pololū.
-If possible, ensure that all the fees can be allocated specifically to support Pololū resource management efforts.
+If possible, ensure that all the fees are allocated specifically to support Pololū resource management efforts.

-8.6 Historic Trail Restoration& Stewardship
+8.8 Historic Trail Restoration & Stewardship